-Expansion of our environment-related business is set out in the New Challenge 2026 medium-term management plan that was released May 2024 as a companywide growth strategy.
-Released at the same time, the Sustainability Medium-term Plan 2026 sets a target of achieving net sales of 100 billion yen for environment-related business by FY2026.
+In regard to our environment-related business, we positioned its expansion as a companywide growth strategy in the New Challenge 2026 medium-term management plan and set a target of achieving net sales of 100 billion yen for environment-related business by FY2026 in the Sustainability Medium-term Plan 2026, which was released at the same time as the medium-term management plan.
 Efforts to achieve these goals are being driven across all segments.

-Regarding the totalization of net sales, we reexamined the fields of environment-related business based on the FY2021 report and reorganized them with a focus on the cleantech field.
-We calculated and reported net sales over time as follows.
+Regarding the totalization of net sales, we have calculated and reported net sales over time as follows.